Scalar functions

 size() applied to pattern comprehension

 This is the same function size() as described above, but you pass in a pattern comprehension.
-The function size will then calculate on a list of paths.
+The function size will then calculate on a LIST<PATH>.

 Syntax: